duburcqa/jiminy/README.md

 - Simulation of multi-body systems using minimal coordinates and Lagrangian dynamics.

-- Comprehensive API for computing dynamic quantities and their derivatives.
+- Comprehensive API for computing dynamic quantities and their derivatives, exposing and extending Pinocchio API.

 - C++ core with full python bindings, providing frontend API parity between both languages.

 - Designed with machine learning in mind, with seemless wrapping of robots in `gym` environments using one-liners.
 Jiminy provides both the physical engine and the robot model (including sensors) required for learning.

-- Easy to install: a simple `pip install jiminy_py` is all that is needed to get you started !
+- Easy to install: a simple `python -m pip install jiminy_py` is all that is needed to get you started !

 - Dedicated integration in jupyter notebook working out-of-the-box - including 3D rendering using [Meshcat](https://github.com/rdeits/MeshCat.jl).
 This facilitates working on remote headless environnement such as machine learning clusters.